-It seemed like all backpackers coming to Thailand’s capital were heading there first and my guidebook’s euphoric description of it as “one of the world’s most legendary streets” made me believe this was where I could best experience the typical BKK life.
+It seemed like all travelers coming to Thailand’s capital were heading there first and my guidebook’s euphoric description of it as “one of the world’s most legendary streets” made me believe this was where I could best experience the typical BKK life.

 Why is Khaosan so popular among foreigners?

-And if they haven’t pre-booked their room and it’s their first time to Thailand they are going to Khaosan mostly because that’s the only area they have heard of.
+And if they haven’t pre-booked their room and it’s their first time in Thailand they are going to Khaosan mostly because that’s the only area they have heard of.
 I have talked to many people in Khaosan if they have been to Siam or Sukhumvit and more than half of them have never heard of these districts (which actually make up Bangkok’s city center).

 So apart from cheap accommodation, what makes Khaosan such a unique and world famous place?
-I think it says a lot when you can hang out at Khaosan for a whole day (and spending money on all different things) while not getting bored.
+I think it says a lot when you can hang out at Khaosan for a whole day (and spend money on all different things) while not getting bored.
 Example:

-At some point you will make new friends, if you’re a single traveling guy this will highly probably be a single (traveling) Thai girl and you have some lunch together – and lot’s of beers – so that after a few hours you almost forget the oil massage you wanted to take before dinner.
-No problem the night hasn’t even started and though not sure if you see her (or him) again you go for the massage.
+At some point you will make new friends, if you’re a single traveling guy this will highly probably be a single (traveling) Thai girl and you have some lunch together – and lot’s of beers – so that after a few hours you almost forget the oil massage you wanted to have before dinner.
+No problem the night hasn’t even started and even though not sure if you see her (or him) again you go for the massage.

-You can basically come here at any day of the year buy a big Chaang at the 7-eleven and party with hundreds of people on the street, hang out with shisha and live music at a rooftop bar, dance the night away in one of the nightclubs, make some new friends or of course hook up with a nice Thai girl if you’re a single western guy.
+You can basically come here on any day of the year, buy a big Chang at the 7-Eleven and party with hundreds of people on the street, hang out with shisha and live music at a rooftop bar, dance the night away in one of the nightclubs, make some new friends or of course hook up with a nice Thai girl if you’re a single western guy.

-It basically all comes out to getting as drunk and crazy as you want without anyone (especially people back home) will ever know or care about.
+It basically all comes out to getting as drunk and crazy as you want without anyone (especially people back home) ever knowing or caring about it.

-Everytime I have been traveling in Thailand I stayed in Khaosan because of all these reasons.
-And like most other travelers I never really knew how much else Bangkok has to offer than Khaosan, Wat Arun and the Grand Palace.
+Every time I have been traveling in Thailand I stayed in Khaosan because of all these reasons.
+And like most other travelers I never really knew how much else Bangkok has to offer other than Khaosan, Wat Arun and the Grand Palace.
 However during the past year that I have been living in Bangkok I found myself going there less and less.
 While I had a night out there at least once a week during my first months by now I’d say just once or twice a month.